apache/spark/UPDATING.md

 ### Google cloud connection string

-With Airflow 1.9 or lower there where two connection strings for the Google Cloud operators, both `google_cloud_storage_default` and `google_cloud_default`.
+With Airflow 1.9 or lower, there were two connection strings for the Google Cloud operators, both `google_cloud_storage_default` and `google_cloud_default`.
 This can be confusing and therefore the `google_cloud_storage_default` connection id has been replaced with `google_cloud_default` to make the connection id consistent across Airflow.

 ## Airflow 1.9